 Realm of the Ancient Redwoods Workshop

 Few places spark the imagination like the giant redwoods.
-In the far reaches of Northern California and into southern Oregon sit some amazing coastline, and some of the most spectacular forests on the planet.
+In the far reaches of Northern California and into southern Oregon sit some amazing coastline and some of the most spectacular forests on the planet.
 Walking through these magnificent ancient forests will make all your senses come alive!
-Come join us for an amazing weekend exploring the redwoods and coastlines of Northern California and Southern Oregon.
+Join us for an amazing weekend exploring the redwoods and coastlines of Northern California and Southern Oregon.

 Day 2: We'll make our first foray into the Redwoods, spending some time hiking a few of the wonderful trails located within the Redwoods State and National Park system.
-These giant trees, and lush green foliage transport you to a time long ago, when the forest was probably home to large and more menacing creatures like dinosaurs and Ewoks.
+These giant trees and lush green foliage transport you to a time long ago, when the forest was home to large and more menacing creatures like the dinosaurs.
 During late May, the Rhododendrons are typically in bloom, and we'll search out some of these flower patches as they add little bursts of color within these massive green forests.
 With any luck, some of that wonderful coastal fog will filter into the trees, giving our images extra depth and mood.
 We'll likely hike into Fern Canyon, a lush and spectacular area filled with ferns and other lush plant life.

 After an afternoon lunch break, we'll set off north and stop along the Oregon coast as we make our way to Bandon for dinner and some seascape photography.
 Bandon has some of the most iconic and beautiful sea stacks in the area, and the slow-moving sea fills the puddles to create awesome opportunities for reflections.